noClaps/project-euler/notes.md

 # Problem 13
 This was a very fun problem to solve.
 For once, I can utilise the fact that large numbers tend to be inaccurate with the `int`/`number` data types.

+# Problem 14
+I've written a whole blog post about the Collatz Conjecture before, so it was quite a pleasant surprise to see it mentioned (the conjecture, not my blog post) in a Project Euler question.
+Anyway, this was a fairly simple problem to solve, and I'm quite proud of the optimisation that I made.
+I'm basically creating an array of Collatz sequence lengths, and if I encounter a number in my sequence that I've already found the sequence length for, then I'll simply add that length and break out of the loop.
+While the gains of using this method are small for small numbers, it means that I can save many steps.
+For example, here's the sequence for 13:

+13, 40, 20, 10, 5, 16, 8, 4, 2, 1

+Since while working my way up to 13, I've already encountered 5, I can simply add the sequence length for 5 instead of running those 6 steps again.
+In a case like 13, that's saved me nearly half the calculation!

+My algorithm is still quite slow, running in ~150ms in TS, but I imagine the optimised algo in C will run much more quickly.

+So it turns out that the "optimised" code might be too recursive, because it keeps throwing segfaults when I implement it in C. I've tried a bunch of methods and nothing seems to work, so I'll try implementing some of their optimisations into my original code, and write that out in C instead.

+I have no clue how to implement this code in C, so I might just skip it and move on for now.
+I'll come back to it later when I have a bit more experience with how C works.
+Or I'll get bored of C and just move on with my life.
+Either one works, I suppose.